dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

-Next, the Yaml Command Line Validator Tool will determine if :ref:`dict .dockstore.yml` is valid for use in Dockstore, if it is it will display this message,
+Next, the Dockstore Yaml Command Line Validator Tool will determine if :ref:`dict .dockstore.yml` is valid for use in Dockstore, if it is it will display this message,

 ::